Aliases for LGI1 Gene

 GeneCards Summary for LGI1 Gene

 LGI1 (Leucine Rich Glioma Inactivated 1) is a Protein Coding gene.
 Diseases associated with LGI1 include Epilepsy, Familial Temporal Lobe, 1 and Autosomal Dominant Epilepsy With Auditory Features.
 Among its related pathways are Developmental Biology and LGI-ADAM interactions.
-GO annotations related to this gene include receptor binding.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
 An important paralog of this gene is LGI2.

 UniProtKB/Swiss-Prot for LGI1 Gene